The undubbed masters on 'Our Memories Of Elvis'

 the right channel, with no discernable bleed.

-'Sessions III' lists July 18 as being the date
+Sessions III lists July 18 as being the date

-when Brass & Strings were overdubbed to
+when brass and strings were overdubbed to

-It Ain't No Big Thing, You Don't Have To
+'It Ain't No Big Thing (But It's Growing)', 'You Don't Have To

-Is Our Dance and Life but I doubt this
+Is Our Dance' and 'Life' but I doubt this

 date is correct for these overdubs.
-In the Session
+In the session

-Logs there is a listing dated July 7 that lists
+logs there is a listing dated July 7 that lists

 all musicians used for these overdubs (as listed